pygmystack/pygmy/docs/usage.md

 ## Access HAProxy statistic page and logs

 HAProxy service has statistics web page already enabled.
-To access the page, just point the browser to [http://docker.amazee.io/stats](http://docker.amazee.io/stats).
+To access the page, just point the browser to [http://pygmy.site/stats](http://pygmy.site/stats).

-To watch at haproxy container logs, use the `docker logs amazeeio-haproxy` command with standard `docker logs` options like `-f` to follow.
+To watch at haproxy container logs, use the `docker logs pygmy-haproxy` command with standard `docker logs` options like `-f` to follow.